 About the Bikoff Lab

-Much of the nervous system is devoted to motor control.
-However, little is understood about how neural circuits orchestrate movement.
-By studying the organization, function, and diversity of neurons in the brain and spinal cord, our laboratory aims to reveal how neural circuits control motor behavior.
-This work will provide insight into how spinal cord injury and neurodegenerative disorders such as ALS disrupt the ability to move.
+Understanding how the nervous system generates movement is a fundamental question in neuroscience.
+By studying the cellular identity, connectivity and function of neurons in the spinal cord and brain, our laboratory aims to reveal how neural circuits produce motor output.
+The dissection of these motor circuits is central to understanding how spinal cord injury and neurodegenerative disorders, such as amyotrophic lateral sclerosis (ALS), disrupt the ability to move.

 Science Team